Sebastian Reiche: Academic and professional career

-Reiche has a Ph.D. from the University of Melbourne, Australia.
+Reiche has a PhD from the University of Melbourne, Australia.
 Previously, he was B.A./Master in Economics and Business Administration by the University of Hannover.
 Since 2007 he is professor of Managing People in Organizations at IESE Business School.

 His research focuses on the global work environment, talent mobility, work design, global leadership, and the role of culture and language in international business.
 He has published many articles in peer-reviewed scientific journals and chapters in edited books.
 His research work has been published, among others, in Academy of Management Discoveries; Academy of Management Journal; Journal of International Business Studies; Journal of Management Studies; Organizational Behavior and Human Decision Processes; and Organization Science.

-He is an associate editor of Human Resource Management, and co-editor of Advances in Global Leadership.
+He is an associate editor of Human resource management, and co-editor of Advances in Global Leadership.
 He is also a member of the editorial board of other scientific outlets, such as the Academy of Management Discoveries, Journal of Management, Journal of International Business Studies, and Personnel Psychology.
-He is also member of IESE Insight Business School Magazine’s editorial board.
+He is also member of IESE Insight Business School Magazine's editorial board.

 His research work has received several awards: by the Academy of Management (Scholarly Research Award in International Human Resource Management in 2012 and 2013), the Journal of International Business Studies Silver Medal, the Human Resource Management Journal 2023 Best Article Award, and the Research Excellence Award from IESE Business School (2022).

 He contributes to leading newspapers in several countries: The Financial Times, Wall Street Journal, The Economist, BBC, IMD, La Vanguardia, and El País.
 He regularly writes a blog called ‘Expatriatus’.